Tackling GNARLy Problems: Graph Neural Algorithmic Reasoning Reimagined through Reinforcement Learning: Evaluation

 \section{Evaluation}

 In this section, we conduct our evaluation of GNARL over a series of classic graph problems with polynomial algorithms, NP-hard problems, and a problem lacking a strong expert.
-For brevity, many technical details are deferred to the Appendix.
+For brevity, many technical details and additional experiments are deferred to the Appendix.